-The SA Equity Fund invests in the shares of companies listed on the Johannesburg Stock Exchange.
-While investments in foreign markets are specifically excluded, the fund can invest in international companies that are listed in South Africa.
+The Equity Fund primarily invests in the shares of companies listed on the Johannesburg Stock Exchange but can also invest in international equities.

 There are no restrictions on how much exposure the fund can have to different sectors (for example, to mining, financial or industrial companies).